project-gemmi/gemmi/docs/mol.rst

-It contains only minimal information about each residue: assigned category, the "standard" flag (non-standard residues are marked as HETATM in the PDB, even in polymer), one-letter code and number of hydrogens:
+It contains only minimal information about each residue: assigned category, the "standard" flag (non-standard residues are marked as HETATM in the PDB, even in polymer), one-letter code and the number of hydrogens:

 .. literalinclude:: code/resinfo.cpp
-   :language: cpp

 .. doctest::